Shower Tile Ideas

 Neutral grout colors such as dark grout like black, white, or gray are the most common choices.
 They offer a subtle, sophisticated look that complements a variety of tile colors and styles.
 White grout paired with white subway tiles, for instance, lends a clean, seamless look, while dark grout alongside light-colored tiles can create a striking contrast and visual intrigue.

-For those looking to make a bold statement, colored grout can add a pop of color and personality to your shower area.
+For those looking to make a bold statement, colored grout on white tile and many other colored tiles can add a pop of color and personality to your shower area.
 This is especially effective when paired with neutral or monochrome tiles, as the vivid grout color stands out and becomes a feature in itself.
 Think turquoise grout with white tiles for a nautical theme, or pink grout with black tiles for a quirky, retro vibe.

 For a luxurious and modern look, consider using metallic grout.
 It adds a hint of glamour and sparkle, creating a distinctive and upscale aesthetic.
 Metallic grout pairs beautifully with glass or mosaic tiles, and can give your shower area a spectacular, jewel-like quality.